-If you are also participating in the Gratitude Challenge, today is day 74 of 100.
-We are getting close to the finish line!
+If you are also participating in the Gratitude Challenge, today is day 86 of 100.
+Not much further to go!

 © 2021 Bridget A. Thomas